12 Ways to Get Quality Construction Leads

 So what’s the secret to getting more reviews?

 Ask for them (especially at the end of a project when the client is excited about the finished project!)
-You can even ask previous clients or professional associates to post reviews as well.
+You can even ask previous clients or professional associates to post reviews.

 On average, 72% of customers who are asked to write a review, ended up writing one.
 So be sure to add this to your project punch list.

 Ranking high in the search results can take time.
-Paid ads can give you instant exposure.
-However, it’s best to only attempt paid ads if you’ve got the time, budget, and know-how to research keywords, write ad copy, and optimize conversions.
+But paid ads can give you instant exposure.
+However, it’s best to only attempt paid ads if you’ve got the time, budget, and know-how to research keywords, write ad copy, and optimize conversions, or you’re willing to pay a marketing company to do that for you.

-That’s why a lot of small construction businesses get better results and more construction leads by hiring a digital marketing agency to manage the ads for them.
+Just thinking about setting up those ads can make your head spin.
+That’s why a lot of small construction businesses get better results and more qualified leads by hiring a digital marketing agency to manage the ads for them.

 Social media isn’t just for celebrities and influencers, it’s for contractors too.
-Visual platforms like Instagram and Facebook make it easy to showcase your work and build a relationship with potential clients.
+Visual platforms like Instagram, Facebook, and Pinterest make it easy to showcase your work and build a relationship with potential clients.

 Small construction businesses can use free quotes as an effective strategy to compete with larger companies.
 It’s true, estimates will take time to prepare depending on the size of the job, but they’re a nice way to give a great first impression and build trust with a lead.

-Satisfied customers are your best salespeople.
-Since they’re already likely to talk to others about their home project, incentivize them with some compensation for referring others to your business.
+Satisfied customers are some of your best salespeople.
+Since they’re already likely to talk to others about their home project, incentivize them with some compensation or a percentage off a future project for referring others to your business.

-Another option is to network with tradesmen in related fields and offer them referrals for recommending your business.
+Another option to generate leads is to network with construction professionals in related fields and offer them referrals for recommending your business.

 Ready to start getting more leads?
 Then start implementing the steps on our list of the best ways to get construction leads.
-Some of those steps like Google My Business, a website, and social media need some time before you can see measurable results.
+Some of those steps like a Google Business profile, a website, and social media need some time before you can see measurable results.

 So why not start using Cedreo to…?